danielcharrua/RaspiWiFi/README.md

 ## Resetting the device:

-If `GPIO 18` is pulled HIGH for 10 seconds or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
-It's useful to have a simple button wired on GPIO 18 to reset easily if moving to a new location, or if incorrect connection information is ever entered.
-Just press and hold for 10 seconds or longer.

-You can also reset the device by running the manual_reset.py in the `/usr/lib/raspiwifi/reset_device` directory as root or with sudo.
+You can reset the device by running the manual_reset.py in the `/usr/lib/raspiwifi/reset_device` directory as root or with sudo.

 ## Uninstallation: